Financial Responsibility Composite Scores

 The composite financial score is not a reflection of the quality of education at a given school, and a school that does not achieve a passing financial composite score will be monitored more closely by the Department to determine if additional protections are needed.

-To find out more information about composite scores and other required financial standards, refer to the Financial Standards chapter of the Federal Student Aid Handbook.
+To find out more information about composite scores and other required financial standards, refer to the Federal Student Aid Handbook.

 - Composite Scores*